 11. Improve Page Load Speed

-One of the most important landing page best practices is to reduce the page loading time.
-The chart below shows how an increase in the load time can substantially increase bounce rates.
+One of the most important landing page best practices is to reduce page loading time.
+The chart below shows how an increase in load time can substantially increase bounce rates.

 Image via Neil Patel

-If your landing page doesn’t load lightning fast, your prospects will go elsewhere This makes you lose a chance to convert.
-Slow loading time frustrates a potential customer, and they may never want to return to your site.
+If your landing page doesn’t load lightning-fast, your prospects will go elsewhere Which makes you lose a chance to convert.
+Slow loading time frustrates potential customer, and they may never want to return to your site.

 12. Use Videos on Your Landing Pages

-Using videos is one of the most effective landing page best practices to boost conversions.
+Using videos is one of the most effective landing page best practices to boost conversion rates.
 Videos encourage people to stay longer on a page.
 This gives you more time to convey your message and convince them to convert.

 You can use A/B testing to test different versions of the same web page.
 You should also consider adding a call-to-action in your videos as a best practice.

-For example, Leadfeeder displays a video on their landing page to help visitors learn more about their platform.
+For example, Leadfeeder displays a video on its landing page to help visitors learn more about its platform.